zhangyl4/EyeWO/README.md

 - `baseline/`: third-party baselines and related works (ignored from the main git history to avoid a huge repo).

-### TODO
+### News

-This is an initial release of the code with a rough introduction, shared due to limited time.
-The data and model weights are being uploaded, and any missing code will be organized and provided as soon as possible.
-Please feel free to open an issue or contact me via email if you encounter any problems or need more details.
+We are currently conducting liveCC-EyeWO extended training, aiming to further enhance the model into an even stronger multimodal large language model, comparable to Qwen or LLaVA.
+If you have relevant experience or encounter any issues, we welcome discussions and collaboration.

+2024-12-25: Released data and model weights featured in the paper.

 ### Dependencies & Environment

-We adopt the environment setup from **[showlab/videollm-online: VideoLLM-online – Online Video Large Language Model for Streaming Video (CVPR 2024)](https://githubovideollm-online/)** as our primary configuration.
+We adopt the environment setup from **[videollm-online (CVPR 2024)](https://githubovideollm-online/)** as our primary configuration.
 Please refer to `env.sh` in that repository for the basic setup.

 For offline multimodal large language model (MLLM) experiments, we use Hugging Face Transformers and only require the standard LLaVA environment.